Strathclyde Partnership for Transport: Strathclyde rail services

 In 1979, to commemorate the reopening of the Argyle Line and completion of the Glasgow Underground refurbishment, a London Underground style line diagram map was introduced which also showed ferry interchanges from both the PTE and Caledonian MacBrayne.
 The map was modified over time due to the closure of the Kilmacolm line in 1983 and additions such as the Maryhill line were added.
 The map was still in use until 2008 when Transport Scotland incorporated the map into a Scotland wide map.
 Some trains from 1975 to 1979 were also being painted in BR's new livery of white, with a blue stripe, with the addition of the GG logo.
 However, most trains were still being painted BR blue.
 From 1980 the trains were repainted in British Rail Blue/Grey livery; again the GG logo was used with the addition of "Trans-Clyde" branding.
 Later on, as on the buses, the latter was used alone.
 Regular BR branding was used at all stations apart from stations on the North Clyde and Cathcart Circle lines that still had "Glasgow Electric" signs dating back to 1960.
 Also the new Argyle line stations had dual Trans Clyde and BR signs.
 From 1983, due to SPTE's rebranding, the BR logo was now used along with "Strathclyde Transport" branding on the centre of each car, following repaints.
 In 1985, as with bus services and the Subway, orange and black livery was used, including a black with white bordered BR logo although some Class 311s still had BR Blue/Grey livery with either ScotRail or "Strathclyde Transport" branding until their withdrawal in 1990.
 Stations in the SPT area were also given "Strathclyde Transport" signage on the platforms and outside the station, as well as on certain bridges.
 From 1995 vinyls of the new SPT logo were placed on top of the old "Strathclyde Transport" logo.
 When BR was privatised, in 1997, new ScotRail signage with SPT branding was applied at the stations.
 The BR logo was replaced with the ScotRail logo.
-The orange and black livery was later replaced by carmine (red) and cream, after a blue experimental livery on a Class 101 "101 692" Then another experimental livery was tried, using carmine and cream on a Class 156 "156 433 Named The Kilmarnock Edition".
-The carmine and cream livery had "SPT rail" branding new signage, with "SPT rail", was placed at SPT stations.
+The orange and black livery was later replaced by carmine and cream, after a blue experimental livery on a Class 101, 101692.
+Then another experimental livery was tried, using carmine and cream on a Class 156 156433 named The Kilmarnock Edition.
+The carmine and cream livery had "SPT rail" branding.
+New signage, with "SPT rail", was placed at SPT stations.